 In this Parsha, Aaron’s sons are consumed by fire.
 Their bodies are carried outside still in their priestly garments.
 On the other hand, Naaman humbles himself, dips seven times in the Jordan, and gets skin like a newborn baby.

-But then something happens that disturbs me.
-It’s something I was raised in and surrounded by that, even as a young girl, often bothered me—the immature prophets.
 When people lack humility, lack Torah, have identity crisis and greed, they miss the beautiful calling the Holy One has uniquely designed for them.
-How sad to be called as a servant of Yahweh and be consumed with the gifts and callings of others instead of putting horse blinders on and doing what He has called us to do!
+How sad to be called as a servant of the Holy One and be consumed with the gifts and callings of others instead of putting horse blinders on and doing what He has called us to do!

 In Acts, the prophets are named, and they converse with Paul and others and tell them what they hear in their gifted ears, but today this is primarily obsolete in most assemblies, but one day the gifts and callings will be whole, unified, and full of humility.
 Each knowing their identity and getting busy doing what He has created us to do for His Kingdom.
 The Kingdom of Heaven.